wacncontent/CustomizeTool/output/articles/active-directory/active-directory-troubleshooting.md

 <properties
-   pageTitle="Troubleshooting: 'Active Directory' item is missing or not available | Microsoft Azure " description="What to do when Active Directory menu item doesn't appear in the Azure Management Portal." services="active-directory" documentationCenter="na"
+   pageTitle="Troubleshooting: 'Active Directory' item is missing or not available | Windows Azure " description="What to do when Active Directory menu item doesn't appear in the Azure Management Portal." services="active-directory" documentationCenter="na"